juzybits/polymedia-send/README.md

 This is a serverless app built with React, TypeScript, and Vite.

-But there is 1 server-side component: an API to sponsor claim transactions which is run by Mysten Labs on `https://zksend.com/api`.
+However there is 1 server-side component: an API to sponsor claim transactions which is run by Mysten Labs on `https://zksend.com/api`.

 To void CORS errors, we use a CloudFlare Pages Function (a serverless platform similar to AWS Lambda) to proxy requests to the API endpoint.